Bio entering 2013-14

-David Velasquez enters his 11th season at San Diego State and his sixth as the Aztecs' director of player development.
+David Velasquez enters his 12th season at San Diego State and first as an assistant coach.
+Prior to his appointment, he spent six seasons as the program's director of player development.

-Velasquez assists the basketball coaching staff with video breakdown, film exchange, travel, community service and handles many of the day-to-day office duties.
+As San Diego State's director of player development, Velasquez assisted the basketball coaching staff with video breakdown, film exchange, travel, community service and handled many of the day-to-day office duties.

 Prior to his current position, Velasquez was a student manager for the 2002-03 season before serving as head manager from 2003-07.

-Then in 2005-06, San Diego State won the Mountain West Conference by going 13-3 and went on to win the MW tournament.
-As a result, the Aztecs advanced to the NCAA Tournament for the second time under head coach Steve Fisher and won a then school-record 24 ballgames.
+Then in 2005-06, San Diego State won the Mountain West with a 13-3 league record before winning the MW tournament.
+As a result, the Aztecs advanced to the NCAA Tournament for the second time under head coach Steve Fisher and won a then school-record 24 games.

 As an official playing member of the team, Velasquez played in four games and recorded a steal.
 He was a member of a team that finished with a 22-11 record and advanced to the second round of the postseason NIT.